 An estimated forty thousand Basque Nationalists have attended a rally near the northern Spanish city of Pamplona (28 August).

-An estimated forty thousand Basque Nationalists have attended a rally near the northern Spanish city of Pamplona (28 August).
+Background: An estimated forty thousand Basque Nationalists have attended a rally near the northern Spanish city of Pamplona (28 August).
 Their attempt to hold the rally in Pamplona itself was prevented by paramilitary civil guards, who fired rubber bullets and smoke bombs to drive them off as they tried to advance on the city.
 The Basques were meeting to mark the end of a fifty day march backing demands for regional autonomy and a total political amnesty.

 Earlier in the week, there were sporadic clashes in San Sebastian between riot police and demonstrators protesting the arrest in France of alleged Basque guerrilla leader Miguel Angel Apalategui, who is wanted in Spain to answer murder and kidnapping charges.